tboulet/Sold-out-Tickets-Detector/README.md

 - /unwatch [url1] [url2] ... : remove tickets from the watchlist
 - /status : display the status of the bot
 - /list : list all the tickets in the watchlist
-- /check [url] : check if a ticket in the watchlist is sold out
+- /check [url1] [url2] ... : check tickets status and presence in watchlist
 - /reset_db : reset the database (all tickets are removed from the watchlist)

 Every checking_frequency seconds (a parameter that can be modified with the /set command), the bot will check if any ticket in the watchlist is sold out.
 If so, it will send an alert to the chat ID.

+### Closing the bot

+For closing the bot, you can simply close the terminal window, or interupt the program with Ctrl+C if you want to keep your terminal open.

-Note and improvements :
+### Note and improvements :
 - For each site, the criteria is that the url must lead to a page with a certain HTML tag that will be detected as proof of sold-out or not-sold-out.
 This is not verified and possibly unstable depending on the websites.
 - I would like the bot to be able to have a /update command, which stop the program, pull the code from github and restart the program.
 - More generally, the bot can be extended to any purpose for monitoring a certain event taking place on a website, as long as this event is detectable by a change in the HTML code.